 - Ponzi Scheme.
 When acquired funds from new investors are used to pay older investors to make it look like they are earning a dividend or interest, this is called a Ponzi scheme.
 See Bernie Madoff in the next section.

-Examples of embezzlement
+Examples of embezzlement in Florida

 - Bernie Madoff.
 A Ponzi scheme is generally considered a type of embezzlement.
 For years, Madoff had deposited investors’ money into his business account and had withdrawn money from that account when investors requested redemptions.
 The estimated size of the fraud has ranged from $10 billion to $65 billion.
 With any estimate, it is considered to be the largest private Ponzi scheme ever.